arnabganguly/HDInsightESPLab/RangerPolicyMgmt.md

 12. Apache Ranger on HDinsight can also be used to configure user authorization policies for [Kafka](https://docs.microsoft.com/en-us/azure/hdinsight/domain-joined/apache-domain-joined-run-kafka) and [Hive](https://docs.microsoft.com/en-us/azure/hdinsight/domain-joined/apache-domain-joined-run-hive).

 This concludes the HDInsight ESP lab .
-In this Lab we set up Azure
+In this Lab we explored

  - Active Directory Domain Services
  - Set up an HDInsight cluster with Enterprise Security Package enabled
  - Demonstrate how ESP in conjunction with Apache Ranger can be used to control user authorization to HDInsight datasets.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk4NTY2NjI0MiwtMzI1NDU1NDcwLDkyOD
+eyJoaXN0b3J5IjpbLTE4ODM4OTc2NzAsLTMyNTQ1NTQ3MCw5Mj
-YwOTg0LC0xNzgyMDUzNzAwLC0xMDc3NDUwNjU4LDE1MjY5MTg5
+g2MDk4NCwtMTc4MjA1MzcwMCwtMTA3NzQ1MDY1OCwxNTI2OTE4
-MzcsMTA5NTkwMzAxMCwtMjA4ODc0NjYxMl19
+OTM3LDEwOTU5MDMwMTAsLTIwODg3NDY2MTJdfQ==
 -->